 I mentioned concrete and symbolic steps earlier.
 For instance, turning 2 + 2 into 4 would be a concrete step, whereas turning 2 + a into a + 2 or a + a into 2*a would be symbolic steps (symbolic steps can handle symbols, concrete ones can't).
 It takes a symbolic step to take 2 + a + 2 to a + 2 + 2, and then a concrete one to then take this to a + 4.

 Partial evaluation is not just about running steps in isolation.
-Procedures for automatically applying series of steps fall under this umbrella — in fact, total evaluation procedures can be viewed as a partial reduction procedure which just happens to always return fully reduced terms.
+Procedures for automatically applying series of steps fall under this umbrella — in fact, total evaluation procedures can be viewed as partial reduction procedures which just so happen to always return fully reduced terms.

 As we've seen, it is possible to devise rewriting systems even for impure languages.
 These rewriting systems can deal with the pure fragments of terms of such languages, but they are not limited to that, as we shall see.
 Of course, these rewriting systems get much more complex than their pure counterparts (in particular due to the need to keep track of state), and they are based on less elegant equivalence relations (some sort of compatibility rather than equality).